Navy peacoat with Ballet flats— a women's outfit

 Get the proportions right

-Trim through the body with room for a sweater layer; sleeve hits the wristbone; length to the high hip (true peacoat) or mid-thigh (bridge coat).
+Trim shoulder with room for a knit; sleeve at the wristbone; hip length preserves the leg line — or go longer and treat it as a bridge coat over slim bottoms.
 For the ballet flats: should hug the heel and sit flat across the top of the foot — no heel-slip, no toe-pinch.

 Why the colours work